epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

 2. pvAccessJava - for PVAccess
 3. pvDataJava   - for PVData
 4. pvIOCJava    - for JavaIOC
+5. pvService    - for service xml
-5. exampleJava   - for the rdbService java classes and config files.
+6. exampleJava   - for the rdbService java classes and config files.

 CONFIGURATION
 -------------
 0. Most importantly, work out how your rdbService server side will translate the names it is given, like "myaccelerators:magnetdata" into a SQL SELECT statement.
 As shipped rdbService does this in RdbServiceFactory, by looking up the name it was given in a trivial 2-column Oracle table called EIDA_NAMES (see RdbServiceFactory.java).
 Eg:

    sls:alldevices	         Select * from sls.alldevices_v
    sls:allmagnets	         Select * from sls.magnetdevice_v order by domain,ds
    sls:allmagnetdata	         Select * from sls.magnetddata_v order by type
    swissfeltest:sectiontree	 Select *  from swissfel.swissfel_test_tree_v

-   Then edit your version of rdbServiceRunner to pass the right Java Properties (-Ds)
+   Then edit your version of rdbServiceRunner to pass the right Java Properties (-Ds) for such things as the jdbc connection URL, schema name etc.

+   Work out how to get a password to your server.
+In the shipped example the password is in rdbServiceRunner but you'll want a better way for production.

 1. Edit your version of common/script/pvCommon_setup.bash, and set the value of JAVAIOC

-2. Edit your version of exampleJava/src/rdbService/rdbSetup.bash and set it for your environment.
+2. Edit your version of exampleJava/src/rdbService/rdb_setup.bash and set it for your environment

 EXECUTION
 ---------